squawkcpp/cds/README.md

     squawk/cds:&lt;TAG&gt;
 </pre>

-The options are the same as for the command line, exept the handling of directories.
+The options are the same as for the command line, except the handling of directories.
 Multiple directories are set as list with the path items separated by a comma.
 If you plan to reuse the datas accross multiple images you will have to share the tmp directory.
 Mount the tmp directory to the docker image and configure cds accordingly.